FreshBooks powers some truly unique small businesses. But the Liberace Museum inside Michael Jackson’s Thriller Villa may be in a league of its own!

 about the author

-Colin is a Manager of Support at FreshBooks.
+Colin is a Director of Support at FreshBooks.
 He brings a unique perspective to the FreshBooks blog with his extensive background in people management and customer service.
 Fun fact: He is also a ‘serial hobbyist’ with collections ranging from taxidermy to vintage sunglasses.